 At first sight, this graph seems to show a stepline graph.
 Upon closer inspection however, we can see that it is a variable-width column chart.
 The redesign is meant to make this clear.

 Other than improving the appearance of this heat map, the most important change has been to integrate the annotations, replacing the numbered footnotes.
 Also, empty columns and rows delineate better the categories.

 This is a rare example of relevant use of a stacked bar chart because the focus is on the sum of several categories over time so we kept it but with a few design improvements.

 Existing resources available

-- We used a pie chart to show show the sum of the shiftable demand.
+- We used a pie chart to show the sum of the shiftable demand.
 This replaced the bar on the right in the original.